 The Toolbox

 Referring to the winery as The Toolbox reflects their philosophy of wine making as a craft; The Toolbox was first used for their 2016 vintage.
-Sitting on the footprint of the old Girard Winery, it was completely renovated by Howard Backen of St. Helena & Sausalito based Backen, Gillam & Kroeger Architects.
+Sitting on the footprint of the old Girard Winery, it was completely renovated by Howard Backen (died 2024) of St. Helena & Sausalito based Backen, Gillam & Kroeger Architects.
 The interior features state of the art wine making tools including a number of custom tanks.
 The concrete tanks were built onsite – in part using cobble quarried from the property added to the concrete.

 The Caves

-Rudd Winery was the first in the Napa Valley to incorporate the use of portable concrete tanks (eggs) in the early 2000’s.
-Napa wineries had been using concrete for fermentation prior to this but were permanently installed vats – such as the ones up at Mayacamas Winery.
+Rudd Winery was the first winery in Napa Valley to incorporate the use of portable concrete tanks (eggs) in the early 2000s.
+Napa wineries had been using concrete for fermentation prior to this but were permanently installed vats such as the ones up at Mayacamas Winery.
+And starting in 2016 the wine making team began making some wine in Italian made clay amphora vessels.

 A self-contained room within the cave houses Rudd’s personal wine library as well as Rudd library wines.
 This room contains a formidable collection of vintages from winery heavy weights ranging from some of Napa’s top wineries to First Growths from Bordeaux, France.